evertrust/horizon-ansible/docs/horizon_recover_module.rst

     To install it use: :code:`ansible-galaxy collection install evertrust.horizon`.

-    To use it in a playbook, specify: :code:`evertrust.horizon.recover`.
+    To use it in a playbook, specify: :code:`evertrust.horizon.horizon_recover`.

 .. version_added